eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 - While the second increment is running concurrently, a partial GC cycle starts and finishes.

-- When the second increment completes, an STW pause begins so that the third and final increment of the global cycle, which consists of five operations and phases, can run.
+- When the second increment completes, an STW pause begins so that the third and final increment of the global cycle, which consists of five operations and sub-operations, can run.

 - The global GC cycle reclaims memory in the *tenure* area.-->